syncfusion-content/blazor-docs/blazor/datagrid/column-template.md

 The Column template has options to display custom element value or content in the column.
 You can use the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template)  of the [GridColumn](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component to specify the custom content.
 Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template), you can access the data using the implicit named parameter **context**.

-N> The column template feature is used to render the customized element value in the UI for a particular column.
+> The column template feature is used to render the customized element value in the UI for a particular column.
 The data operations like filtering, sorting, etc., will not work based on the column template values.
 It will be handled based on the values you have provided to the particular column in the datasource.

+## Render image in a column

+To render an image in a grid column, you need to define a [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template)  of the [GridColumn](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.Template expects an HTML string or a function that returns an HTML string.Inside the [Template](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Template) , you can access the data using the implicit named parameter **context**.

+The following example demonstrates how to define a Template for the Employee Image field that displays an image element.
+Inside the Template, it is set to an HTML string that contains an image tag.
+You have utilized the src and alt attributes to the image tag.

 ```cshtml
 @using Syncfusion.Blazor.Grids